aws-amplify/amplify-backend/.changeset/dull-keys-punch.md

 '@aws-amplify/backend-data': patch
 ---

-fix(@aws-amplify/backend-data) - Align authorization modes with client
+fix(@aws-amplify/backend-data) - Align authorization modes used in the aws-amplify client library